0xSpaceShard/starknet-devnet/README.md

 #### Versions and Tags

-Image tags correspond to Devnet versions as on PyPI and GitHub, with the `latest` tag used for the latest image.
+Image tags correspond to Devnet versions as on PyPI and GitHub, with the `latest` tag used for the latest stable release.
 These images are built for linux/amd64.
 To use the arm64 versions, since `0.1.23` you can append `-arm` to the tag.
 E.g.:

-- `shardlabs/starknet-devnet:0.2.10` - image for the amd64 architecture
+- `shardlabs/starknet-devnet:<VERSION>` - image for the amd64 architecture
-- `shardlabs/starknet-devnet:0.2.10-arm` - image for the arm64 architecture
+- `shardlabs/starknet-devnet:<VERSION>-arm` - image for the arm64 architecture
 - `shardlabs/starknet-devnet:latest-arm`

 By appending the `-seed0` suffix, you can access images which [predeploy funded accounts](#predeployed-accounts) with `--seed 0`, thus always deploying the same set of accounts.
 E.g.:

-- `shardlabs/starknet-devnet:0.2.10-seed0`
+- `shardlabs/starknet-devnet:<VERSION>-seed0`
 - `shardlabs/starknet-devnet:latest-seed0`
+- `shardlabs/starknet-devnet:<VERSION>-arm-seed0`

+Each commit to the `master` branch of this repository also creates images with the the commit hash (full 40-hex-digits SHA1 digest):

+- `shardlabs/starknet-devnet:<COMMIT_HASH>`
+- `shardlabs/starknet-devnet:<COMMIT_HASH>-arm`
+- `shardlabs/starknet-devnet:<COMMIT_HASH>-seed0`
+- `shardlabs/starknet-devnet:<COMMIT_HASH>-arm-seed0`

+The last commit is also the candidate for the `next` release, so combining with the previously described `-arm` and `-seed0` suffixes, it is available as:

+- `shardlabs/starknet-devnet:next`
+- `shardlabs/starknet-devnet:next-arm`
+- `shardlabs/starknet-devnet:next-seed0`
-- `shardlabs/starknet-devnet:0.2.10-arm-seed0`
+- `shardlabs/starknet-devnet:next-arm-seed0`

+#### Port publishing

 The server inside the container listens to the port 5050, which you need to publish to a desired `<PORT>` on your host machine: